Arts Start Evaluation Documents

 Summary of 2012-2013 Teacher Training Evaluations:

+We were pleased to have been able to provide each Head Start classroom with Kate’s CD of movement activities at the workshop.
 In the surveys distributed at the two spring semester performances we asked teachers if they had been using the provided CD or any activities learned in the workshop.
 About half affirmed that they were using the CD or activities, and two commented with specific activities they enjoyed.

 Summary of 2012-2013 Class Acts Evaluations: